 MP for Newport West and Islwyn

-Ruth Jones is a Labour (Co-op) MP for Newport West and Islwyn, first elected in 2019.
-She serves on the Welsh Affairs Committee and the Commons Liaison Committee, and has taken on policy-focused roles including the Liaison Sub-Committee on National Policy Statements and the Dogs (Protection of Livestock) (Amendment) Bill committee.
+Ruth Jones is a Labour and Co-operative MP for Newport West and Islwyn, first elected in 2019.
+She currently serves on several Commons committees, including the Welsh Affairs Committee and the Liaison Committee, and sits on the National Policy Statements Liaison Sub-Committee as well as the Dogs (Protection of Livestock) (Amendment) Bill committee.
+She has a track record of serving on a range of public bill committees during her parliamentary tenure.

-She has four declared financial interests: two miscellaneous entries; donations and other support (including loans) for activities as an MP; and gifts, benefits and hospitality from UK sources.
+Declared financial interests include four entries: two miscellaneous items; one relating to donations and other support for activities as an MP; and one relating to gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026